DuckDuck5000/AdventOfCode/README.md

 # AdventOfCode

 Notable finishes.
 Chose the number of participants based on the number of people who got two stars on day 1 of the year.
+Not updated that frequently.

 ## 2024 (200,000 Participants)